IainJackson90/pp5-mildew-detection/README.md

 **Loss**

-  - The model shows a reapid reduction in traing and validation losses int he first few epochs indecating that the model is learning efectively
+  - The model shows a rapid reduction in training and validation losses in the first few epochs indicating that the model is learning effectively
   - The model losses then remains close to zero after the first few epochs showing that the model in not overfitting
-  - The model losses stabelizes but there are some sings of fluctuctuation wich indicats some overfitting but not significant enough for me to deem this model not acceptable
+  - The model losses stabilizes but there are some signs of fluctuation which indicates some overfitting but not significant enough for me to deem this model not acceptable
-  - Overall the model demostrates excellent performance with low value losses
+  - Overall the model demonstrates excellent performance with low value losses
   - <details>
     <summary>Here is a Graph pf the models training losses</summary>